What is Microsoft Teams?

 More about Microsoft Teams

-Microsoft Teams is software that enables you and your team to work together remotely by giving you a collaboration platform to work within.
+Microsoft Teams is software that enables you and your team to work together remotely.
+It gives you a collaboration platform to work within.
 With Teams you can:

 Teams was rolled out at Strathclyde in October 2020.
 Here are some of the case studies showing how Strathclyde people have been using it so far:

-You can find other case studies on the Cloud Transformation SharePoint site, including how Strathclyde is adopting some of the more advanced tools in the Microsoft 365 toolkit, like Power Automate.
+You can find other case studies on the Cloud Transformation SharePoint.
+These include how Strathclyde is adopting some of the more advanced tools in the Microsoft 365 toolkit, such as Power Automate.

-If you want to know more about how we are exploring new more effective ways of working with each other using the new Microsoft 365 apps, sign up to the Cloud Transformation Team site and be part of the conversation.
-You will be able to see our Microsoft 365 Roadmap and get early access to join up for orientation and training events like our Teams Orientation Webinar as well as participate in surveys and vote for what apps and functions you would like to see rolled out next.
+Find out how we're exploring new ways of working with each other using the new Microsoft 365 apps.
+Do this by signing up for the Cloud Transformation Team site.
+You'll be able to see our Microsoft 365 Roadmap.
+Get early access to join up for orientation and training events, like our Teams Orientation Webinar.
+You can also take part in surveys and vote for what apps and functions you would like to see rolled out next.

 Related Pages